heliomar-pena/i18n-populator/docs/features/sort.md

 ## How it works?

-Let's imagine I add a translation called "hello_world", and **Samuel**, which is other FrontEnd that works with me, adds a translation called "user_profile", without sorting enabled, it would look like this:
+Let's imagine you add a translation called "hello_world", and **Bob**, which is other FrontEnd that works with you, adds a translation called "user_profile", without sorting enabled, it would look like this:

 ### Comparison

-**My branch**:
+**Your branch**:

 ```js
 {